dimitriCGNL/TCGenerator/README.md

 # TCGenerator
 http://tcgenerator.epizy.com/

-This is the Github page for the Reaper time marker to MA timecode converter (TC generator)
+This is the Github page for the Reaper time marker to MA timecode converter (TC generator) project

 I will place updates here:
   - Website live on : http://tcgenerator.epizy.com/